d2l-ai/d2l-en/chapter_computational-performance/hardware.md

 ![ARM Cortex A77 Microarchitecture Overview](../img/a77.svg)
 :label:`fig_cortexa77`

 This means that efficient programs might be able to perform more than one instruction per clock cycle, *provided that* they can be carried out independently.
 Not all units are created equal.
-Some specialize in integer instructions whereas others are optimized for floating point performcne.
-To increase throughput the processor might also follow  multiple codepaths simultaneously in a branching instruction and then discard the results of the branch not taken.
+Some specialize in integer instructions whereas others are optimized for floating point performance.
+To increase throughput, the processor might also follow  multiple codepaths simultaneously in a branching instruction and then discard the results of the branches not taken.
 This is why branch prediction units matter (on the frontend) such that only the most promising paths are pursued.

 ### Vectorization

 Deep learning is extremely compute hungry.
-Hence, to make CPUs suitable for machine learning one needs to perform many operations in one clock cycle.
+Hence, to make CPUs suitable for machine learning, one needs to perform many operations in one clock cycle.
 This is achieved via vector units.
 They have different names: on ARM they are called NEON, on x86 the latest generation is referred to as [AVX2](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) units.
 A common aspect is that they are able to perform SIMD (single instruction multiple data) operations. :numref:`fig_neon128` shows how 8 short integers can be added in one clock cycle on ARM.

 ![128 bit NEON vectorization](../img/neon128.svg)
 :label:`fig_neon128`

-Depending on architecture choices such registers are up to 512 bit long, allowing for the combination of up to 64 pairs of numbers.
+Depending on architecture choices, such registers are up to 512 bit long, allowing for the combination of up to 64 pairs of numbers.
 For instance, we might be multiplying two numbers and adding them to a third, which is also known as a fused multiply-add.
 Intel's [OpenVino](https://01.org/openvinotoolkit) uses these to achieve respectable throughput for deep learning on server grade CPUs.
 Note, though, that this number is entirely dwarved by what GPUs are capable of achieving.
 For instance, NVIDIA's RTX 2080 Ti has 4,352 CUDA cores, each of which is capable of processing such an operation at any time.

 ### Cache